jillhodges/battleship/README.md

 - beam breaks (no shift registers) - UPDATE CODE TO PULL FIRST READING, NOT ALL ROWS
 - PS4 controller connected to ESP32
 - PS4 controller + Servos + ESP32
 - ESP32 and Mega Comms - UPDATE: where is voltage divider circuit?
+UPDATE: found, needs to be added to defender board that holds esp32
 - LCDs (see code for wiring information)

 TO BE TESTED: